carpentries-incubator/scons-novice/episodes/02-sconscript-files.md

 scons: `isles.dat' is up to date.
 ```

-If we ask Make to build a file that exists but for which there is
+If we ask SCons to build a file that exists but for which there is
-no rule in our Makefile, then we get message like:
+no rule in our `SConstruct` file, then we get message like:

 ```bash
 $ scons countwords.py